LakshayBabbar/CodeFramer/README.md

     npm start
     ```

-## Contributing

-We welcome contributions from the community!
-If you have ideas for improvements or bug fixes, please feel free to submit a pull request.

 ## Bug Reports

 If you encounter any bugs or issues while using CodeFramer, please open an issue on GitHub with detailed information about the problem.